cloudmesh/metric/geo_visual/README.rst

 ^^^^^^

 Currently, the project uses Google Sheets (supported natively by Highcharts).
 This will need to be replaced with actual data from the database.

+Different map types can be added.
+The dataset now also contains new information, such as state and zip code, which could also be used instead of latitude and longitude.